 Step 2: Add Your Colleges and Get Your Edstimate™

-Add two colleges to start your comparison report (there is a maximum of five colleges in one report).
+Start your list.
 Start with the Search Colleges field at the top right of your screen, then select your school from the dropdown menu.
 For our first sample, we’ll look at results for Gettsyburg College.

 You’ll be routed to a results page with a snapshot of your selected school.